alexzagvazdin/ir-sdk/README.md

 IRSDK.initialize { result in ... }
 ```

+> IMPORTANT: Prior to calling the `initialize` method, implement the Auth Delegate and set the `IRSDK.authDelegate` property as described below.
+This will allow the SDK to handle expired auth tokens and make sure the users always stay authenticated.

 ## Authentication

 ### Authenticate

+Authentication usually requires implementation on the server side in addition to implementation on mobile.
+In a typical flow, the server code will authenticate with the IR backend and request the app token that should later be used in mobile code.
+App tokens are unique and new token should be requested for each mobile device that will be connecting to the IR SDK.
+Token do expire new app tokens need to be requested by the server whenver an old token expires.
+Please see the Auth Delegate section below for more details.

-To authenticate and authorize the device for further usage, pass an app token received from IR backend to the SDK:
+Once the app token has been obtained from the server, to authenticate and authorize the device for further usage, pass an app token received from IR backend to the SDK:

 ```swift
 try await IRSDK.authenticate(with: appToken)